-Position: Assistant Professor & Assistant Dean
+Position: Associate Professor & Assistant Dean

 Department: Department of Family Medicine & Indigenous, Local and Global Health Office, University of Calgary